 ✦ ✦ ✦

 The Fizz Biz

 Local orchardists and vintners have caught the craft drink craze and are starting to dabble more in fermented hard ciders.
 Fizzy and ranging from dry to lightly sweet, with crisp fruit notes and a light-bodied mouthfeel, ciders can appeal to partisans of both beer and wine.
 Thirsty travelers will also find apple wines and even apple beers.
 Ready to get tasting?
 Some favorite spots: High Hill Ranch (highhillranch.net) offers tastings of hard cider and apple wine, plus indulgent caramel apple cider shakes inside its Wine Shack.
 Delfino Farms is soon to launch a winery, but meanwhile they currently produce a dry sparkling cider.
-Jack Russell Brewery makes three flavors of cider (apple, blackberry and raspberry), as well as an apple ale.
+Jack Russell Brewery makes four flavors of cider (apple, peach, blackberry and raspberry), as well as an apple ale.
 Fans of mead, the honey wine, will also find their thrill here.
 Bumgarner Winery has three types of cider on tap: traditional hard apple cider, with a straw-pale color and tart flavor; dry-hopped cider that takes on beer-like notes; and the popular, zingy ginger.

 Travel Back in Time